Cornel West: Politics

 West also serves as co-chair of the Network of Spiritual Progressives (formerly the Tikkun Community).
 He co-chaired the National Parenting Organization's Task Force on Parent Empowerment and participated in President Bill Clinton's National Conversation on Race.
 He has publicly endorsed In These Times magazine by calling it: "The most creative and challenging news magazine of the American left."
 He is also a contributing editor for Sojourners magazine.

-West supports People for the Ethical Treatment of Animals (PETA) in its Kentucky Fried Cruelty campaign, aimed at eliminating what PETA describes as KFC's inhumane treatment of chickens.
+West supports People for the Ethical Treatment of Animals (PETA) in its Kentucky Fried Cruelty campaign, aimed at eliminating what PETA describes as the inhumane treatment of chickens by KFC.
 West is quoted on PETA flyers: "Although most people don't know chickens as well as they know cats and dogs, chickens are interesting individuals with personalities and interests every bit as developed as the dogs and cats with whom many of us share our lives."

-In 2008, West contributed his insights on the current global issue of modernized slavery and human trafficking in the documentary Call+Response.
+In 2008, West contributed his insights on the global issue of modernized slavery and human trafficking in the documentary Call+Response.
 West is a member of the Campaign for Peace and Democracy.

-In 2011, West addressed his frustration about some critics of the Occupy Wall Street, who remark about the movement's lack of a clear and unified message.
+In 2011, West expressed his frustration with some critics of Occupy Wall Street, who said the movement lacked a clear and unified message.
 West replied by saying:

-On October 16, 2011, West was in Washington, DC, participating in the Occupy D.C. protests on the steps of the Supreme Court over the court's decision in the Citizens United v.
+On October 16, 2011, West was in Washington, D.C., participating in the Occupy D.C. protests on the steps of the Supreme Court over the court's decision in the Citizens United v.
 Federal Election Commission case the previous year.
 Five days later, he was arrested during an Occupy Wall Street protest in Harlem against the New York Police Department's stop and frisk policy.

 In 2014, West co-initiated the Stop Mass Incarceration Network, a project of the Revolutionary Communist Party USA.
 Later that year, he and RCP chairman Bob Avakian took part in a filmed discussion on "Religion and Revolution".

 In August 2017, West was one of a group of interfaith, multiracial clergy who took part in a counter-protest at the Unite the Right Rally in Charlottesville, Virginia; West averred that Antifa had saved their lives.

-West is an outspoken supporter of Julian Assange, on one occasion saying: "[Assange] has been simply laying bare some of the crimes and lies of the American empire."
+West is an outspoken supporter of Julian Assange, on one occasion saying: "[Assange] has been simply laying bare some of the crimes and lies of the American empire".

+West stated that he believed the Russian invasion of Ukraine was "a criminal invasion, provoked by the expansion of NATO, which is an instrument of U.S. global power" and described the war as a "proxy war between the American Empire and the Russian Federation".

+West condemned Israeli war crimes in the Gaza Strip and called for a ceasefire in the Gaza war, saying that the US veto at the UN Security Council "to block a vote to end Israel’s barbaric genocidal campaign in Gaza is an act of spiritual obscenity and moral bankruptcy."
+He called President Joe Biden a war criminal and said Israel and the US are complicit in the genocide of the Palestinians.